jppope/freefood/README.md

-This project is the initiative to give free food to everyone in the world.
+<h1>This project is the initiative to give free food to everyone in the world.</h1>

 We currently believe this to be possible by using current technology, and through and open source initiative (we need some help).